HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 * Widely used by a variety of sites
 * Uninfluenced by an individual site owner

-To match these goals as closely as possible, the formal definition used throughout this chapter for third-party resources is: A resource that originates from a domain whose resources can be found on at least 50 unique pages in the HTTP Archive dataset.
+To match these goals as closely as possible, the formal definition used throughout this chapter for third-party resources is: a resource that originates from a domain whose resources can be found on at least 50 unique pages in the HTTP Archive dataset.

 Note that using these definitions, third-party content served from a first-party domain is counted as a first-party content.
-For example: Self-hosting Google Fonts or bootstrap.css is counted as _first-party content_.
+For example: self-hosting Google Fonts or Bootstrap.CSS is counted as _first-party content_.
 Similarly, first-party content served from a third-party domain is counted as third-party content.
 An associated example: First-party images served over a CDN on a third-party domain are considered _third-party content_.

 ### Provider categories